Water to the Capital

 Italian Water Reservoir (19)

-Picnic Care for the Family (19)
+With Picnic and Care for the Family (19)

 While this site (19) offers this required, convenient and exciting beauty and the fact that the tempests usually follow a bound rhythm, its experience in beautiful, cosy daily hours can be both an appealing and irresistible occurrence.
 This provided a conscious behaviour to return the short distance to Entoto Kidane Mehret (1) in time before the next thunderstorm.